Ocean temperature: Measurements

 There are various ways to measure ocean temperature.
 Below the sea surface, it is important to refer to the specific depth of measurement as well as measuring the general temperature.
 The reason is there is a lot of variation with depths.
 This is especially the case during the day.
 At this time low wind speed and a lot of sunshine may lead to the formation of a warm layer at the ocean surface and big changes in temperature as you get deeper.
 Experts call these strong daytime vertical temperature gradients a diurnal thermocline.

 The basic technique involves lowering a device to measure temperature and other parameters electronically.
 This device is called CTD which stands for conductivity, temperature, and depth.
 It continuously sends the data up to the ship via a conducting cable.
 This device is usually mounted on a frame that includes water sampling bottles.
 Since the 2010s autonomous vehicles such as gliders or mini-submersibles have been increasingly available.
 They carry the same CTD sensors, but operate independently of a research ship.
+Accurate profiling requires sensors with very fast response times.
+If a sensor with a slow time constant is lowered too quickly, it produces a 'hysteresis' effect - a distortion where measured temperatures appear too high during descent and too low during ascent.

 Scientists can deploy CTD systems from research ships on moorings gliders and even on seals.
 With research ships they receive data through the conducting cable.
 For the other methods they use telemetry.

 There are other ways of measuring sea surface temperature.
 At this near-surface layer measurements are possible using thermometers or satellites with spectroscopy.
 Weather satellites have been available to determine this parameter since 1967.
 Scientists created the first global composites during 1970.

 The Advanced Very High Resolution Radiometer (AVHRR) is widely used to measure sea surface temperature from space.

 There are various devices to measure ocean temperatures at different depths.
 These include the Nansen bottle, bathythermograph, CTD, or ocean acoustic tomography.
 Moored and drifting buoys also measure sea surface temperatures.
 Examples are those deployed by the Global Drifter Program and the National Data Buoy Center.
 The World Ocean Database Project is the largest database for temperature profiles from all of the world's oceans.

 A small test fleet of deep Argo floats aims to extend the measurement capability down to about 6000 meters.
 It will accurately sample temperature for a majority of the ocean volume once it is in full use.

 The most frequent measurement technique on ships and buoys is thermistors and mercury thermometers.
 Scientists often use mercury thermometers to measure the temperature of surface waters.
 They can put them in buckets dropped over the side of a ship.
 To measure deeper temperatures they put them on Nansen bottles.